 Music recording equipment is super cheap nowadays.

-- Install Reaper and open the program
+- Install Reaper

 (Yea, there’s more to explain about that stuff – we will have an article about recording your own vocals soon).